louisa-bielig/MultilingualCorporaExtractor/README.md

 MultilingualCorporaExtractor
 ============================

-A Spider for extracting multilingual corpora using Node.io and international bibles.
+A spider for extracting multilingual corpora using Node.io and international bibles.
 This can be handy for building reasonably sized multilingual corpora for working on low-resoure languages [Henderson 2013] [1], Computational Field Workshop @McGill

 1. We can easily have a rough translation.
 2. The translations are extremely free.